rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

 end
 ```

-It becomes a bit unmanageable.
-We can use classes to avoid this repetition.
+It quickly becomes unmanageable.
+We want to repeat a balance, deposit and withdraw
+for every customer.
+Let's see how we could use classes to remove the repetition.

 ## What is a class?